 Mistakes are a part of life, but they also teach you what not to do in future.
-There are many mistakes students make in JEE preparation.
-In this post I am sharing the mistakes I made in my JEE preparation and some of them are my peers’ experiences.
+There are many common mistakes students make in JEE preparation which they regret later.
+In this post I am sharing the mistakes I made in my JEE preparation and how JEE aspirants can learn from these mistakes.

 What Mistakes Should One Avoid During IIT JEE Preparation?

-Some of the mistakes to avoid during IIT JEE preparation.
+Here are some mistakes to avoid during JEE preparation :

 Just use a single standard book as your reference.
 Using too many books in JEE preparation often leads to confusion.
-Stick to one book and that will serve your entire purpose.
+Stick to one book for each subject that will serve your entire purpose.

 When you attempt a difficult test and you check your score it would obviously be less than your other tests.
 During these times you need to realize that what matters is the rank in your class.

-Yes, every one leads to frustration due to our routine.
+Yes, everyone gets frustrated due to the intense JEE study routine.
 At these moments of depression, keep away from your books and refresh yourself by playing with your friends or do something you like to do.

-This is one of the most committed and dangerous mistakes.
-Apart from the memorizing part Inorganic Chemistry also has some beautiful concepts like Coordination Compounds and Chemical Bonding.
+This is one of the most committed and dangerous mistakes for JEE.
+Apart from the memorizing part, Inorganic Chemistry has some beautiful concepts like Coordination Compounds and Chemical Bonding.
 Last 3-4 months is the time when you revise things.
 If this time is dedicated to Inorganic, you lack time for revision.
-No revision costs you very much.
+Lack of revision costs you very much.

-This is a common mistake.
+This is a common mistake in JEE preparation.
 There are many books in the market which deviate you from the mainstream study and some useless topics are taught in it.
-Keep JEE syllabus paper beside and only go through the topics and sub topics mentioned in it.
+Keep the JEE syllabus beside you and only go through the topics and sub topics mentioned in it.

 Balance the amount of time you invest on each topic.
 Do workout on all the topics in the syllabus.
 Leave no stone unturned.

-Many students get frightened on seeing the long questions in the exams.
+Many students get frightened on seeing the long questions in the JEE exam.
 They might seem long but may take only a few seconds to tackle.
-Leaving these questions which are easy costs you a lot.
+Leaving these questions which are actually easy costs you a lot.

-Do prepare yourself an exam strategy.
+Do prepare yourself a strategy to attempt the JEE exam.
 You can do this in your second year after you have attempted an ample number of tests and stick to it while attempting.
-You can feel free to message me to know my strategy.
-But remember one thing the strategy of one person may not work for the other person.
+Remember one thing, the strategy of one person may not work for the other person.

 Discussion after the test sometimes can dent your confidence.
-But do come to know the solutions for all the questions after the exam from your peers or teachers.
+But do come to know the solutions for all the questions after the test from your peers or teachers.

-Do prepare a proper revision plan to revise all your class 11 syllabus in your second year.
+Have a proper revision plan to revise class 11 JEE chapters in your second year.
 There are many important topics in class 11 for JEE, don’t ever dare to neglect them.

 Related Post : 3 Common Blunders during JEE Preparation